Qinti/nazca/README.md

 };
 ```

-Input parameter for `trigger()` function could be instance of an Event or s string, indicating the error type.
+Input parameter for `trigger()` function could an instance of an Event or s string, indicating the error type.
 Since in
 an example above the color never changes, it can be simplified by providing only an event type to the `trigger()`.
 ```javascript
 class Colorful < div {